void-spark/SpartaIonStuff/README.md

 ## `30` Turn on
 This message is sent by the BMS to the motor.
 There is no payload in either the request or response.
-It's sent usually very shortly after initially pressing the lower button (setting ECO mode).
+It's sent usually very shortly after initially pressing the lower button (setting ECO mode), or turning on the display by just riding the bike.
 Normally the motor does not send any messages before receiving this message.
 Best guess so far it's a 'on' command of sorts for the motor, taking it out of low power mode?